 3. For individuals on sabbatical or other leave from another institution, a letter of support from the applicant’s direct supervisor is required, including a statement about any sources of funding for the proposed leave.
 Independent scholars, artists and activists should include a letter from a colleague familiar with their work discussing the merits of the proposal.

-The application cycle for the 2023–2024 academic year opportunity is now open!
+The application cycle for the 2023–2024 academic year opportunity is now closed!
 Application materials are accepted via mail or email.